kzu/kzu.github.io/_posts/2023-01-24-sponsorlink.md

 And that's it!

-From this point on, any new sponsor will immediately be notified to SponsorLink which will update the Azure Blob storage account with the right entries to that in mere seconds the experience quickly goes from Install GH App > Sponsor > Thanks!
+From this point on, any new sponsor will immediately be notified to SponsorLink which will update the Azure Blob storage account with the right entries so that in mere seconds the experience quickly goes from Install GH app > Sponsor account > Thanks!

 ## Closing